The Second Best Exotic Marigold Hotel

-The Second Best Exotic Marigold Hotel is a 2015 comedy-drama film directed by John Madden and written by Ol Parker.
-It is the sequel to the 2011 sleeper hit film The Best Exotic Marigold Hotel and features an ensemble cast consisting of stars Judi Dench, Maggie Smith, Dev Patel, Bill Nighy, Celia Imrie, Penelope Wilton, Ronald Pickup, David Strathairn, and Richard Gere.
+The Second Best Exotic Marigold Hotel is a 2015 comedy drama film that is the sequel to The Best Exotic Marigold Hotel.
+Its ensemble cast is Judi Dench, Maggie Smith, Dev Patel, Bill Nighy, Celia Imrie, Penelope Wilton, Ronald Pickup, David Strathairn, and Richard Gere.
+The film was directed by John Madden and written by Ol Parker.

 Plot

 Muriel Donnelly and Sonny Kapoor travel to San Diego, California to propose a plan to hotel magnate Ty Burley for buying and opening a second hotel in India as a companion to the Best Exotic Marigold Hotel.
 They are told that a company inspector will anonymously visit India to evaluate the project.

 Back in Jaipur, Evelyn Greenslade is offered a job as a fabric buyer.
 She is concerned that at age 79, the job will require many responsibilities and considerable travel.
 Douglas Ainslie, who is in love with Evelyn, is worried about losing time with her as well, and also eager to introduce her to his daughter.

 Sonny's life becomes complicated by plans for his upcoming wedding to Sunaina, plus a possible rival for her affections and his business interests.
 He is also desperate to impress American visitor Guy Chambers, whom he immediately identifies as the American hotel chain's anonymous inspector.
 Noting the interest Guy has taken in Sonny's mother, he encourages a romantic relationship between them at first, then angrily resents it when he concludes Guy is not the inspector after all.

 Madge Hardcastle's dilemma is deciding between two suitors from India and which to wed.
 Norman Cousins becomes frantic when he believes a local taxi driver mistakenly assumed Norman wanted a fatal accident to befall his current sweetheart, Carol, but then discovers that she has been sleeping with other men.
-And Douglas' daughter arrives for a visit with his estranged wife Jean (who returned to the UK at the end of the previous film) seeking a divorce so that she can remarry.
+And Douglas' daughter arrives for a visit together with his estranged wife Jean (who returned to the UK at the end of the previous film) seeking a divorce so that she can remarry.

 Muriel, while having received bad news from a medical appointment, struggles to keep Sonny from ruining his wedding, his business and his future, having become quite fond of him.
 Decisions come to a head for all during the colourful wedding of Sonny and Sunaina.

 Cast

 Production

-On 29 October 2012, Vulture reported that screenwriter Ol Parker was consulted to deliver a treatment to Fox Searchlight Pictures executives for a sequel titled The Best Exotic Marigold Hotel 2.
+The director and writer of the first film, John Madden and Ol Parker, returned for the sequel.
+In October 2012, Parker was consulted to deliver a treatment to Fox Searchlight Pictures executives for a sequel titled The Best Exotic Marigold Hotel 2.
 Most of the cast agreed to come back.
 On 28 October 2013, Radio Times revealed that the cast would be flying to India to shoot the sequel film in January 2014.